oconnor663/bao/docs/spec.md

 motivation to do it.
 However, that last scenario above actually leads to a new class of attacks, by violating Bao's "no decoding collisions" guarantee.
 That is, no input should ever decode (successfully, to completion) under more than one hash.
-(And naturally the one hash an input does decode under must be the hash of itself.)
+(And the one hash an input does decode under must be the BLAKE3 hash of itself.)
 The illegitimate encoding above and its exotic root hash constitute a "decoding collision" with the legitimate encoding they're derived from.
-To put yourself in the shoes of a caller who might care about this property, imagine you have a dictionary containing Bao encodings indexed by the hashes that decode them.
+To put yourself in the shoes of a caller who might care about this property, imagine you have a dictionary containing Bao encodings indexed by the BLAKE3 hashes that decode them.
 If you find that a given string's hash isn't present as a key in your dictionary, is it safe for you to assume that no encoding in your dictionary will decode to that string?
 Bao says yes, you may assume that.